brandonnorsworthy/R1Z1/README.md

 Design choices to be made:
 <br/>
-•Cargo Ship: (Pick One)
+-Cargo Ship: (Pick One)
 <br/>
- -Turn map into an island for vanilla style Cargo Ship spawn
+ •Turn map into an island for vanilla style Cargo Ship spawn
  <br/>
- -Cut out entrance/exit for Cargo Ship and have it follow the ingame river system
+ •Cut out entrance/exit for Cargo Ship and have it follow the ingame river system
  <br/>
- -Ommit including the Cargo Ship
+ •Ommit including the Cargo Ship
  <br/>

-•Underwater Labs: (Pick One)
+-Underwater Labs: (Pick One)
 <br/>
- -Hollow out existing lakes and put them in the lakes
+ •Hollow out existing lakes and put them in the lakes
  <br/>
- -Turn map into an island for Vanilla type spawning of labs
+ •Turn map into an island for Vanilla type spawning of labs
  <br/>

-•Bradley Spawn:
+-Bradley Spawn:
 <br/>
- -Path
+ •Path
 <br/>

 More To Come...